 The answer is generally yes, if you continue making the mortgage payments.
 If you fell behind on your mortgage payments due to temporary financial difficulties, filing a Chapter 13 bankruptcy can allow you to catch up on the missed payments over a period of several months to several years.
 This is true even if a foreclosure date has already been set–filing bankruptcy will stop the foreclosure process.
 If your income is not sufficient to continue making your monthly mortgage payment, you may be able to modify your mortgage through the Mortgage Modification Mediation Program.
 In some situations, especially where the debt on the house far exceeds its value, surrendering the house to the lender may be the best option, and may in fact resolve most, if not all, of your financial difficulties.
 However, for individuals who want to keep their house, their other debts can often be restructured, reduced, or eliminated in order to free up enough income to make the mortgage payment.
-To learn about your options, please contact a Tucson bankruptcy attorney at Yusufov Law Firm for a free consultation.Top
+To learn about your options, please contact a Mesa and Tucson bankruptcy attorney at Yusufov Law Firm for a free consultation.Top

 4. Will bankruptcy stop wage garnishments?